michaelmcandrew/civicrm-user-guide-gitbook/common-workflows/deduping-and-merging.md

 contacts found in your database.

-These features are split between those that act "automatically" (known as "unsupervised" from v4.3 on), and those that act manually (known as "supervised" from v4.3 on).
+These features are split between those that act "automatically" (known as "unsupervised"), and those that act manually (known as "supervised").

 These features include: